SPICED AMARANTH PORRIDGE

 Amaranth is a tiny little seed, part of the pseudocereal family along with buckwheat and quinoa.
 Being tiny, some people don’t always get along with it because they find it gets stuck in their teeth and because of the rush of modern lives it just comes out whole the other end we just don’t take the time to chew!

 Enter amaranth flakes - quicker to cook, easier to eat and perfect for your morning porridge.
 Not so easy to find in the shops mind… but online they’re yours.

-I made this breakfast on Saturday a few weeks ago and actually wrote it down so you can enjoy too.
+I made this breakfast (page 44 in East by West) on Saturday a few weeks ago and actually wrote it down so you can enjoy too.
 This was a very filling breakfast for 1 or split between 2 and top with some stewed fruits if you like.

 1 cup/250ml water

 1 cup/250ml milk (preferably organic, whole milk), or almond milk

 ⅓ tsp turmeric